kattouf/Sake/docs/about.md

 ::: warning

-Sake is still under active development and is not yet production-ready.
+Sake is under active development, with ongoing updates and improvements.
 Use with caution in production environments.

 For a list of known limitations and considerations, please refer to the [Limitations](/limitations.md) section.